last-genius/UCU_Rust_Course/rust_2/README.md

-This is a directory with all the Lecture 1 materials, including the code snippets we use on the lecture.
+This is a directory with all the Lecture 2 materials, including the code snippets we used on the lecture.

 Instead of retyping or copying them you can just use cargo this way:
 ```